The Ideal Bid Team Structure: Research Reveals Top Roles for Winning RFPs

 3. Process: The main ingredient to any successful bid team is capacity control.
 RFP software can help alleviate stress and increase efficiency to get more high-quality RFP responses out the door (without burning out your team).

-Building a Case for Future RFP Success
+How to Build a Case for Additional RFP Headcount

 When you bring the idea of a proposal team to the attention of decision-makers in your organization, you should be prepared to make a case for it.
 Generally speaking, you should gather quantitative data to build a business case.